dmuss/Minesweeper/README.md

 # Minesweeper
-A classic minesweeper game with three levels of difficulty.
+A classic minesweeper game with three levels of difficulty created in [MonoGame](https://monogame.net/).
 Attempt to clear the minefield by revealing all non-mine cells.

 ## Rules
 The game is won when all non-mine cells have been revealed.
 The player loses if they reveal a mine.